ponolite/asian-american-language/README.md

-# The Joyceless Landscape of Stream of Consciousness Literature: Exploring Word Frequency, Sentiment Value and Mental Health Themes in the Works of Joyce, Woolf, Proust, Mansfield and Eliot from Project Gutenberg
+# Stream of Consciousness Literature: A Joyceless, Linguistic Landscape
+### Exploring Word Frequency, Sentiment Value and Mental Health Themes in the Works of Joyce, Woolf, Proust, Mansfield and Eliot from Project Gutenberg

 ## Overview